Rio 2 (soundtrack): Score album

 An album featuring John Powell's original score was released on April 8, 2014 by Atlantic Records and Fox Music.
-The score was recorded at the Newman Scoring Stage, in 20th Century Fox Studios, where the 108-piece ensemble from Hollywood Studio Symphony, performed the score, which was conducted by Jose Serebier.
+The score was recorded at the Newman Scoring Stage, in 20th Century Fox Studios, where the 108-piece ensemble from Hollywood Studio Symphony, performed the score, which was conducted by José Serebrier.

 Track listing

 Personnel

 Credits adapted from CD liner notes.